openthread/spinel-spec/core/intro-properties.md

 ## Property Operators {#property-operators}

-Conceptually, the following operations are used by the OS to query or change a property's value:
+Conceptually, the following operations are used by the AP to query or change a property's value:

 *   `GET`
 *   `SET`